Webinative/dockerise-django/docs/part_3.md

 # should run the dev server without any errors
 ```

-Going forward, as you add more apps and configurations in your project, remember to identify and abstract configuration that might vary with environments into the `.env` file.
+As you move forward and add more apps to your project, remember to identify and abstract environment-specific configuration into the `.env` file.

 In the next part, we will start containerising the application.